daihocmo/learn-vietnamese/docs/guide.md

 - Learning the alphabet (29 letters) and tones (5 tones).

-- Learning basic vocabulary with a program called _Anki_ (If you know Japanese or Chinese, it would be easier to learn Hán Nôm, kinda like the latin version for Chinese characters).
+- Learning basic vocabulary with a program called _Anki_ (If you know Japanese or Chinese, it would be easier to acquire Vietnamese vocabulary).

 - Learning grammar through a _YouTube_ playlist or a full-text guide.